Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Introduction

-Total variation(TV) regularization can compensate for the deficiency of $\ell_1$ norm, it improves the spatial-temporal continuity of foreground layer and the spatial-temporal correlation of background layer in LRTD.
-Chan\cite{chan2011augmented} proposed a total variation norm regularization method based on $\ell_1$ norm and $\ell_{2,1}$ norm for video deblurring, denoising and disparity refinement, where $\ell_1$ norm and $\ell_{2,1}$ norm correspond to isotropic and anisotropic inputs respectively.
-This method has been widely promoted in recent works\cite{cao2016total,wang2017hyperspectral,moore2019panoramic,wang2019total}, it has a strong inhibitory effect on discontinuous changes, effectively inhibits the interference of dynamic background to foreground extraction, and makes layer separation more accurate.
-Jin\cite{jin2017extracting} introduced total variation regularization into the foreground extraction of XCA video and proposed the motion coherent regularization RPCA(MCR-RPCA), which improved the motion continuity of vessel layer without the benefit of prior knowledge.
-However, this method still needs to matricize the video, which destroys the original spatial structure and cannot naturally retain the high-dimensional spatial-temporal information obtained by angiography.
+Total variation (TV) regularization can compensate for the deficiency of $\ell_1$ norm, and improve the spatial-temporal continuity of foreground layer and the spatial-temporal correlation of background layer in LRTD.
+Chan\cite{chan2011augmented} proposed a total variation norm regularization method based on $\ell_1$ norm and $\ell_{2,1}$ norm for video deblurring, denoising and disparity refinement, where $\ell_1$ norm and $\ell_{2,1}$ norm correspond to isotropic and anisotropic inputs, respectively.
+This method has been widely promoted in image processing\cite{cao2016total}, it has a strong inhibitory effect on discontinuous changes, effectively reduces the interference of dynamic disturbance to foreground extraction, and makes layer separation more accurate.
+Jin\cite{jin2017extracting} introduced total variation regularization into the foreground extraction of XCA video and proposed the motion coherent regularization RPCA (MCR-RPCA), which improved the motion continuity of vessel layer without the benefit of prior knowledge.
+However, this method still needs to matricize the video, which destroys the original structure and cannot naturally retain the high-dimensional spatial-temporal information obtained by continuous angiography.